+Michael Muller

+Non-Executive Director

-Michael Muller Non-Executive Director BA (Econ.Geography)
+BA (Econ.Geography)

-Term of office Appointed to the Board on 1 October 2020.
+Appointed to the Board on 1 October 2020.

 Mike Muller joined Vitol in London in 2018 and moved to Singapore in 2019 where he took on the role of Head of Vitol Asia Pte Ltd on 1 October 2020.